 Andy Horowitz specializes in modern American history.
-His research explores disasters and the questions they give rise to about race, class, community, trauma, inequality, the welfare state, urban and suburban development, extractive industry, and environmental change.
-He is the author of Katrina: A History, 1915–2015 (Harvard University Press, 2020), and co-editor of Critical Disaster Studies (University of Pennsylvania Press, 2021), and served as guest editor for “Human/Nature,” a 2021 special issue of Southern Cultures.
+His research explores disasters and the questions they give rise to about race, class, community, trauma, inequality, the welfare state, metropolitan development, extractive industry, and environmental change.
+He is the author of Katrina: A History, 1915–2015 (Harvard University press, 2020), co-editor of Critical Disaster Studies (University of Pennsylvania Press, 2021), and served as guest editor for “Human/Nature,” a 2021 special issue of Southern Cultures.
 He also has published essays in The Atlantic, Time, Rolling Stone, the Washington Post, and the New York Times.

 American Environmental History (HISU 2670)

 Disasters in America: Political, Cultural, and Environmental Histories (HISU 6270)